OGAS: Concept

 The primary architect of OGAS was Viktor Glushkov.
-A previous proposal for a national computer network to improve central planning, Anatoly Kitov's Economic Automated Management System, had been rejected in 1959 because of concerns in the military that they would be required to share information with civilian planners.
+A previous proposal for a national computer network to improve central planning, Anatoly Kitov's Economic Automated Management System had been rejected in 1959 because of concerns in the military that they would be required to share information with civilian planners.

 Glushkov proposed OGAS in 1962 as a three-tier network with a computer centre in Moscow, up to 200 midlevel centres in other major cities, and up to 20,000 local terminals in economically significant locations, communicating in real time using the existing telephone infrastructure.
 The structure would also permit any terminal to communicate with any other.
 Glushkov further proposed using the system to move the Soviet Union towards a moneyless economy, using the system for electronic payments.

+In 1962, Glushkov estimated that had the paper-driven methods of economic planning continued unchanged in the Soviet Union, then the planning bureaucracy would have grown by almost fortyfold by 1980.

+He urged the full implementation of the OGAS project to Politburo members in 1970 with the view: "If we do not do [the full OGAS] now, then in the second half of the 1970s the Soviet economy will encounter such difficulties that we will have to return to this question regardless."

+Glushkov sought financial funding with an estimated amount of "no less than 100 billion rubles" or equivalent to $850 billion in 2016 U.S. dollars but believed the saving returns would be fivefold on the first fifteen-year investment.

-The project failed because Glushkov's request for funding on 1 October 1970 was turned down.
+The project failed because Glushkov's request for funding on 1 October 1970 was denied.
 The 24th Communist Party Congress in 1971 was to have authorised implementation of the plan, but ultimately endorsed only expansion of local information management systems.
 Glushkov subsequently pursued another network plan, EGSVT, which was also underfunded and not carried out.

-The OGAS proposal was resented by some liberals as excessive central control, but failed primarily because of bureaucratic infighting: it was under the auspices of the Central Statistical Administration and as such fell afoul of Vasily Garbuzov, who saw a threat to his Ministry of Finance.
-When EGSVT failed, the next attempt, SOFE, was done in 1964 by Nikolay Fedorenko, who attempted to build an information network that could be used in economic planning in Soviet Union's planned economy.
+The OGAS proposal was resented by some liberals as excessive central control, but failed primarily because of bureaucratic infighting.
+It was under the auspices of the Central Statistical Administration, and fell afoul of Vasily Garbuzov, who saw a threat to his Ministry of Finance.
+When EGSVTs failed, the next attempt, SOFE, was done in 1964 by Nikolay Fedorenko, who attempted to build an information network that could be used in economic planning in Soviet Union's planned economy.
 The project was successful at a micro-level but did not spread into wide use.